linode/docs/docs/guides/tools-reference/tools/how-to-find-files-with-fd-command/index.md

 .bashrc
 {{< /output >}}

 The `-x` option allows the results to be piped to another command.
 This is referred to as *command execution*.
 The format of the command is `fd <search_term> -x <command_to_execute>`.
 For instance, `fd -e txt -x vim` opens each file that matches the search criteria in `vim`.
 To launch the command only once with the list of the files as a string of arguments, use `-X` instead.
 The `{}` token represents a placeholder for the filename in the target command.
 This allows for the execution of more complex commands.
-Consult the fd documentation for a full list of all placeholders.
+Consult the [fd documentation](https://github.com/sharkdp/fd) for a full list of all placeholders.

 In the following example, a backup copy is made of each `txt` file found by `fd`.
 The new file has the same name as the old file with `.bak` appended to the end.
 The `-x` option invokes the command for each matching entry.

     fd -e txt -x cp {} {}.bak

-For a full list of options, use `fd --help` or consult the [*fd GitHub page*](https://github.com/sharkdp/fd).
+For a full list of options, use `fd --help` or consult the [fd GitHub page](https://github.com/sharkdp/fd).
 Here are a few more options that might be useful:

-*   To search for a match on the full path of the file, as opposed to only the filename, use `fd -p`.
+- To search for a match on the full path of the file, as opposed to only the filename, use `fd -p`.
-*   The `-I` option includes both hidden files and those that match a pattern in the `.gitignore` directory.
+- The `-I` option includes both hidden files and those that match a pattern in the `.gitignore` directory.
-*   `-E <exclude_string>` excludes all entries matching the excluded string.
+- `-E <exclude_string>` excludes all entries matching the excluded string.
-*   `-s` is used to force `fd` to perform a case-sensitive search.
+- `-s` is used to force `fd` to perform a case-sensitive search.
-*   The `-t <filetype>` option is used to filter entries by entry type.
-Some common types are `f` for file, `d` for directory, `l` for symlink, and `x` for executable.
+- The `-t <filetype>` option is used to filter entries by entry type.
+Some common types are `f` for file, `d` for the directory, `l` for symlink, and `x` for executable.
-*   The `-d` option is used to set the maximum search depth in terms of the number of levels of subdirectories.
+- The `-d` option is used to set the maximum search depth in terms of the number of levels of subdirectories.

 ### Using fd With Other Programs